-Auto Accident Attorneys
+Auto Accident Lawyer

-An auto accident is the most likely scenario in which you may find yourself injured and/or unable to work, dealing with car repairs, and frustrated while trying to sort it out all out with insurance companies, medical offices, and employers.
+An auto accident may result in you being injured and/or unable to work.
+You are likely to be dealing with car repairs and frustrated while trying to sort it all out with insurance companies, medical offices, and employers.
 Along with physical headaches, you may also suffer logistical headaches pertaining to getting kids to school, getting a rental car, or dealing with your general household obligations.
 All of these added burdens are tough enough as it is, but when you add the physical pain and discomfort of your injuries to the equation, the situation can become unbearable.
-Our firm has successfully represented thousands of auto accident victims.
-We can ease many of these burdens and successfully navigate your claim to a successful resolution.
+At Becker Franklin Rovang, our firm has successfully represented thousands of auto accident victims.

-We offer free consultations and meet our clients in our office or at a location convenient for you.
+We offer free consultations and meet our clients in our office or at a location convenient for them.
 We have met clients in hospitals when necessary and will do whatever is necessary to ensure that our clients are treated with respect and compensated fairly for their damages.

-Common defenses employed by the insurance companies include credibility attacks against you, attacks against your medical providers, and claims that all your symptoms are imagined or stem from something other than the motor vehicle accident.
-At Becker Franklin Rovang, all attorneys have significant prior experience defending personal injury lawsuits on behalf of insurance companies so we are very familiar with how these defenses are utilized and how to effectively fight them.
+Common defenses employed by insurance companies include credibility attacks against you, attacks against your medical providers, and claims that all your symptoms are imagined or stem from something other than the motor vehicle accident.
+At Becker Franklin Rovang, all attorneys have significant prior experience defending personal injury lawsuits on behalf of insurance companies, so we are very familiar with how these defenses are utilized and how to effectively fight them.

 In addition to the rear-end accident, other common auto accidents requiring legal representation include: